Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2021_09.md

-# Azure.GA_2021_06
+# Azure.GA_2021_09

-> Obsolete

-Include rules released June 2021 or prior for Azure GA features.
+Include rules released September 2021 or prior for Azure GA features.

 ## Rules

-The following rules are included within `Azure.GA_2021_06`.
-This baseline includes a total of 207 rules.
+The following rules are included within `Azure.GA_2021_09`.
+This baseline includes a total of 225 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------